Grey Gowder is a filmmaker and a MFA graduate of the Savannah College of Art and Design.

 Originally from Charleston, South Carolina, he studied History and Theater at the College of William & Mary before acquiring a Master of Fine Arts degree in Film and Television Production at the Savannah College of Art and Design.

-Grey is a young award-winning filmmaker from Charleston, South Carolina, who draws upon the past through history and mythology to humanize global issues of the present like the extinction crisis, agriculture, climate change, and the refugee crisis.
+Grey is a young Emmy-nominated and award-winning filmmaker from Charleston, South Carolina, who draws upon the past through history and mythology to humanize global issues of the present like the extinction crisis, agriculture, climate change, and the refugee crisis through his production company Lugus Films, LLC.
 After receiving his Masters of Fine Arts degree from the Savannah College of Art & Design, Grey founded the Lugus Film Collective, a non-profit film production company devoted to bringing together emerging filmmakers to create imaginative narrative and documentary content.
 Grey is currently developing his first feature documentary film that examines the extinction crisis through scientists’ attempts to restore the rare Franklin Tree, extinct in the wild for over two hundred years, to its natural habitat on the Georgia coast.

 Grey is also the Founder of Enduring Curiosity, a non-profit organization dedicated to enhancing education for school children, universities, and community extended education groups through non-fiction and narrative film and media content.